Devils Hole: Pupfish

-Devils Hole is the only natural habitat of the Devils Hole pupfish, which thrives despite the hot, oxygen-poor water.
+Devils Hole is the only natural habitat of the Devils Hole pupfish, which survives despite the hot, oxygen-poor water.
 Devils Hole "may be the smallest habitat in the world containing the entire population of a vertebrate species".
 The pupfish are considered critically endangered by the IUCN.
 The pupfish has been described as the world's rarest fish, with a population of 263 as of 2022.
 Genetic information indicates that the pupfish species is as old as the Hole itself, which opened to the surface about 60,000 years ago.

 The pupfish have been protected since being declared an endangered species in 1967.
 Conflicts of the ownership and use of the groundwater around Devils Hole caused litigation in the 1980s.
 The litigation triggered further protections of the pupfish.
-However, since the late 1990s, the pupfish population has substantially decreased.
+Since the late 1990s, the pupfish population has substantially decreased.
 The reasons for the decrease are unknown, but is possibly due to a microscopic non-indigenous diving beetle that is consuming pupfish eggs.